Kid Lavigne: Retirement

 He fought on sparingly over the next few years, but his addiction to alcohol and his lack of proper training took its toll.
 After another knockout at the hands of young Jimmy Britt, Lavigne sailed for France and opened a boxing school in Paris for three years.
 He returned to the states and opened a saloon in Detroit, "Kid Lavigne's Triangle Cafe".
 He continued to believe he could make a comeback and fought a few exhibitions.
 His lost his final match in six rounds against "Fighting" Dick Nelson in 1909.
-Finally closing his saloon in late 1913, by 1914 he found himself working for the Highland Park Plant of Ford Motor Company near his home in Detroit.
+Finally closing his saloon in late 1913, by 1914 he found himself working for the Highland Park Plant of the Ford Motor Company near his home in Detroit.
 After his first wife Julia Drujon died in 1922, he remarried two years later to Flora M. Davey.
 He had no children.
 He worked at Ford until his death of a heart attack at his home at 111 LaBelle Avenue on March 9, 1928, and is buried at Forest Lawn Cemetery in Saginaw.
 He was 58 years of age, and like many boxers of his era, had a life somewhat shorter than average.